Car Buying Strategies

 Akin to its sister (the Outback), the 2021 Subaru Legacy only receives three noteworthy updates: an optional rear seat alert, a front passenger seatbelt warning, and standard adaptive headlights.
 Other than that, everything carries over from the 2020 line-up.

-Top 10 Reasons to Buy a 2021 Subaru Legacy – The Pros
+Ten Reasons You May Like the 2021 Subaru Legacy – The Pros

 1. All-Wheel-Drive Comes Standard